Musk vs. Altman, Meta's 8,000 Layoffs, and China Blocks AI Acquisition, This Week's AI Industry Shakeup

 Three stories this week capture the state of the AI industry better than any benchmark or funding round.
 They're about power, money, and the messy reality behind the exponential charts.

 Elon Musk filed an amended complaint against OpenAI and Sam Altman last week, expanding his lawsuit beyond the original "they betrayed the nonprofit mission" argument.
 The new filing alleges that OpenAI's restructuring into a for-profit entity illegally transferred assets from the nonprofit and that early investors were misled about the company's direction.
+But to understand why this matters, you need the full backstory.

 OpenAI's response was characteristically brief: a statement calling the lawsuit "a distraction from xAI's own challenges" and noting that Grok, Musk's competing AI assistant, holds roughly 3% market share compared to ChatGPT's 60%.